pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Competency Manager Feature Status

-The Competency Manager feature is nearly complete with the following components implemented:
+The Competency Manager feature is now complete with the following components implemented:

 - **Core Functionality**: